canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration-trusty.rst

      file; it should be in the ``/usr/share/maas-cert-server/etc/apt/`` directory.

    - This example file pulls down source, AMD64, and i386 architectures for both 12.04 (Precise) and 14.04 (Trusty).
 The total disk space (and network bandwidth consumed) is on the order of 300GiB.
-You should probably modify it to retrieve 16.04 (Xenial) instead of 12.04 (Precise).

    - For comparison, HD video consumes 1-8 GiB per hour -- usually on the low end of that range for video streaming services.
 As should be